menus12/DAwR-2024-covid/README.md

 ### Relation of population density and RNA flow amount

-First we will group sewer data and population data by each province following by calculationof mean average for RNA flow amounts:
+First we will group sewer data and population data by each province following by calculation of mean average for RNA flow amounts:

 ```R
    ProvincialName mean_RNA mean_desity